Here you can find results of the blue study on local purchasing in Quebec (between intentions and actions) conducted by our partner, the Léger firm.

 Manon Kirouac, Marketing Director of Première Moisson, believes that merchants were lagging behind online offerings.
 The pandemic has enabled most of the Quebec market to be digitized and to catch up.
 Québec company Première Moisson, for example, has transform its online offer within 2 months whereas a project of this scale would normally have taken 6 months.

-Professor David Crête points out that the risk for an entrepreneur today is to be rest on its laurelswithout taking into account changes in consumer behavior.
+Professor David Crête points out that the risk for a contractor today is to rest on its laurelswithout taking into account changes in consumer behavior.
 "Why change my methods when my company sells and that's enough?"

 Beware, consumers now have higher expectations.
 Customer relations giant, U.S.-based software publisher Salesforce regularly tests consumer perceptions on various aspects.
 The latest market behavior study has just been released.